-If your meter doesn't display the off-peak hours, check your region from the list below.
-Note: We use specific meter data to work out off peak times depending on your meter.
-The following table is for guidance only:
+If your meter doesn't display the off-peak hours, check your region from the following table.
+We use specific meter data to work out off-peak times for your meter, and the table is for guidance only.

 |10||Eastern area||7 hours between 11pm and 7am|

 |11||East Midlands area||7 hours between 11pm and 7am|

 |13||Merseyside & North Wales area||7 hours between 12am and 8am|

 |15||North East area||7 hours between 12:30am and 7:30am|